bluescarni/mppp/doc/integer.rst

          return *this = integer{s};

-      That is, a temporary integer is constructed from the :cpp:concept:`~mppp::StringType` *s* and it is then move-assigned to ``this``.
+      That is, a temporary integer is constructed from *s* and it is then move-assigned to ``this``.

       :param s: the string that will be used for the assignment.